thomas-north/fpl/README.md

 python main_nn.py
 ```

 This script will store a saved version of the model as `model/trained_model.pth`.
+Try editing the parameters stored in the `config` dictionary of the `main()` function in `src/main_nn.py` to fine-tune the model.

 You can install all necessary dependencies using pip, run: